-- The Office of the Legislative Counsel is responsible for the provision of legislative drafting services to government and, in conjunction with the Office of the Queen's Printer and the House of Assembly, the publication and dissemination of the legislation of the Province. - Policing Services are delivered through the Province's two policing agencies: the Royal Newfoundland Constabulary and the RCMP.
+- The Office of the Legislative Counsel is responsible for the provision of legislative drafting services to government and, in conjunction with the Office of the Queen's Printer and the House of Assembly, the publication and dissemination of the legislation of the Province. - Policing Services are delivered through the Province's two policing agencies: the Royal Newfoundland Constabulary and the ramp.
 Both police forces are responsible for fostering and maintaining peaceful and safe communities through a full range of policing responses.
 The Royal Newfoundland Constabulary's largest jurisdiction is the predominately urban northeast Avalon region; additionally there are detachments in Corner Brook, Labrador City and Churchill Falls.
-The RCMP is responsible for the remainder, approximately 60% of the Province's population, many of whom reside in rural and remote areas. - Additional Enforcement Services include the Office of the High Sheriff which provides administrative, jury and security services to the Supreme and Provincial Courts; the Support Enforcement Program which collects and distributes court-ordered funds for support; the Safer Communities and Neighborhoods Program which targets specific harmful activities occurring in neighborhoods and communities; and the Inland Fish Enforcement Program which focuses on activities related to illegal fishing.
+The ramp is responsible for the remainder, approximately 60% of the Province's population, many of whom reside in rural and remote areas. - Additional Enforcement Services include the Office of the High Sheriff which provides administrative, jury and security services to the Supreme and Provincial Courts; the Support Enforcement Program which collects and distributes court-ordered funds for support; the Safer Communities and Neighborhoods Program which targets specific harmful activities occurring in neighborhoods and communities; and the Inland Fish Enforcement Program which focuses on activities related to illegal fishing. - Corrections and Community Services has a dual client focus in having responsibility for offenders as well as for victims of crime.
+It is responsible for the safe and secure custody of young and adult offenders through correctional centres and secure custody facilities; for providing adult community corrections in the form of probation services; and for providing services to victims of crime involved in the criminal justice system through a regional network of 11 Victim Services Offices. - Public Prosecutions is responsible for prosecuting all Criminal Code and provincial statute matters in the Province.
+Prosecutors appear in every level of court in the Province and in the Supreme Court of Canada.
+There are ten Public Prosecutions offices in the Province.